Mercurise/TwitterDataAnalysisVisualisation/README.md

 To simplify the visualisation procedure (avoid local javascript setup), I used a publicly accessible platform called [observable](https://observablehq.com/) as a host for the visualisation results.
 Furthermore, the observable supports live codes, which you can edit your codes on the website and update the outcome visualisations.

-The simple demo visualisation can be found [here](https://observablehq.com/d/fcd695534e852304).
+The simple demo visualisation can be found [here](https://observablehq.com/d/fcd695534e852304)(you can also drag the nodes).
 Thanks for [Mike Bostock's demo](https://observablehq.com/@d3/force-directed-graph) and inspiration from [erikaris's post](http://erikaris.com/2018/08/21/using-d3-to-visualize-twitter-followers/).
 Feel free to fork and modify it with more eyes-catching d3js templates.
 Next, I'll demonstrate detailed steps on conducting this with a jupyter notebook provided.

+In summary, this repository demonstrates a simple fast way of conducting twitter based data analysing and visualisation.
+The pipeline can be modified in various ways to fit other people's interests, including more suitable d3js template, conducting other twitter API operations by replacing the "fetching followers" codes and a useful json formatting demo will be included, which is widely used in deep learning, especially the popular computer vision baseline dataset (MS-COCO)[http://cocodataset.org/#home] formats their dataset in this way.
 ## Retriving Twitter Account Followers using Tweepy
 ### Prerequisite
 	- A twitter account to use API functions